 Mounting options: Consider where you might want to put your bird feeder, as some come with tree mounts, or fittings to mount them on a wall.

 Power source: Some bird feeder cameras run off traditional batteries, while others can be recharged via USB-C or even solar power.
 Check the quoted run times for each camera, as removing the camera frequently to charge it could disrupt the birds.

-AI bird-recognition: Several bird feeder cameras on the market now come with AI tech to recognize thousands of different species, and they can be set to alert you when they land on the feeder.
+AI bird recognition: Several bird feeder cameras on the market now come with AI tech to recognize thousands of different species, and they can be set to alert you when they land on the feeder.
+Crowd-funding promises even more such products.
 If you want to increase your bird knowledge, this feature might help you – but the AI technology isn't always accurate, of course!